Hurricane Beryl becomes "extremely dangerous" Category 4 storm as it nears Caribbean islands

 Hurricane Beryl strengthened into an "extremely dangerous" Category 4 storm as it barreled toward the southeast Caribbean.
 Forecasters warned the first major hurricane of the Atlantic season would bring life-threatening winds and storm surge to the Windward Islands on Monday.

 Hurricane warnings are already in effect in Barbados, St. Lucia, Grenada, St. Vincent and the Grenadines and Tobago.
-Tropical storm warnings are in effect for Martinique, while a tropical storm watch is in effect in Dominica.
+Tropical storm warnings are in effect for Martinique, while a tropical storm watch is in effect in Dominica and Trinidad.

 "This is a very serious situation developing for the Windward Islands," warned the Miami-based National Hurricane Center.
 The center said that Beryl was "forecast to bring life-threatening winds and storm surge … as an extremely dangerous hurricane."